labviewprime/LVOOP_Instrument_Drivers/README.md

 ## 🌟 About The Project

-[LVOOP Instrument Drivers] is a LabVIEW library for [describe the primary function, e.g., instrument control, data acquisition, signal processing, test automation].
-It is designed to [solve X problem] by [providing Y capabilities].

-This project leverages LabVIEW's graphical programming environment to [mention specific advantages, e.g., rapidly develop intuitive user interfaces, interface with a wide range of hardware, perform complex analysis].
+LVOOP Instrument Drivers is a LabVIEW library to abstract test instrument vendor drivers using LVOOP Framework.
+This solves the need to "hard code" each test station instruments model to a particular driver.

+Test instruments are swapped constantly by Calibration Technicians and may be replaced by an older (or newer) model of same, or different, series from the same company (e.g. Keysight or Agilent).
+The instrument may be swapped with one from another company (Tektronix, Anritsu, etc.)

+This project leverages LabVIEW's MAX (Measurement and Automation Explorer) to query the test instruments' model & type as configured for each test bench/station.

 ### ✨ Key Features